projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 The Px/Cx data includes four
 ACPI objects: _PCT, _PPC, and _PSS for P-state management, and _CST for
 C-state management.
-All these ACPI data must be consistent with the native data because the control method is a kind of pass through.
+All these ACPI data must be consistent with the native data because the control method is a kind of passthrough.

 These ACPI objects data are parsed by an offline tool and hard-coded in a Hypervisor module named CPU state table: